oneeve8/kobble-data/content/The Joyful Mysteries.md

 The Annunciation
 And coming in, he said to her,
 "Greetings, favored one!
 The Lord is with you."
-"And behold, you will conceive in y"
+"And behold, you will conceive in your womb and bear a son, and you shall name Him Jesus"
 :::
 ::: slide